Moulin Rouge Tickets: how to buy and prices

 Is it possible to take photos and videos at the Moulin Rouge?

-What to do in the area around the Moulin Rouge
+What to do around the Moulin Rouge?

 The Pigalle area is one of the most picturesque in Paris; there you will find huge erotic stores (many with shows included) that attract attention not only for its content, but for its bright neon lights.
 Pigalle by night is an area full of life and it is difficult to find comparisons to describe it.

 My advice is that before or after your date at the Moulin Rouge walk through this area (you can get off at the metro stop 'Pigalle' and from there walk to 'Blanche') and soak up the essence of this daring and energetic Paris.
+You can also take a tour bus rideand explore the Parisian nightlife in the different areas, each with its own magic.

 Ana's Traveller Tip

 To get the most out of the area, choose the 21:00 show.
-Beforehand, visit the upper Montmartre with the Sacre Coeur and the Place des Painters and, after the show, stroll around Pigalle and have a drink in one of its clubs.
+Beforehand, visit the upper Montmartre with the Sacré Coeur and the Place des Painters and, after the show, stroll around Pigalle and have a drink in one of its clubs.

 Take a guided tour of Montmartre, the Moulin Rouge district